rangle/ngCourse2/handout/routing/using_auxiliary_routes.md

 }
 ```

-Next, we need to define the link to the auxiliary route for the application to navigate and render the contents.
+Next we must define the link to the auxiliary route for the application to navigate and render the contents.
 ```javascript
 <a [routerLink]="['./ComponentOne',['TestAux1']]">Test Aux</a>
 ```